+'''

-/USA_DB Everyone /USADATA Everyone
+/USA_DB Everyone

+/usadata000 Everyone

+'''

 You should now be able to mount the shared folders from any macOS or GNU/Linux-based machine on your local network.

 About Supporting Windows Clients for macOS Servers

 A macOS server can natively handle requests from macOS and GNU/Linux clients.
 However, in order to allow Windows based clients to connect to the server, extra steps must be followed: